For Council Members · Mayors · City Managers · Budget Officers

 “Your city will spend more money on encampment enforcement this year than it would cost to buy every unsheltered person in your jurisdiction a unit that solves the problem permanently — and you already know it.”

-There are 381 U.S. cities with populations over 50,000.
-The first 25 cities to move get pilot pricing and first-deployment status — one in fifteen.
-Every city after that can still order units at any time, in any quantity.
+The first 25 cities to move get pilot pricing and first-deployment status.
+Every city after that can order units at any time, in any quantity.
 There are no site requirements, no operating contracts, and no ongoing commitments.
 You buy the units.
 You deploy them.

 What one pilot buys